What is An Inverter?

 Turning MOSFET1 gives cell voltage at Point “A” and turning on MOSFET4 gives zero voltage at the same point.

-Same is the case for point “B”.
+The same is the case for point “B”.

 The switching logic of PWM is simple.
-When the sine wave value is more than the triangular wave, the comparator produces one signal, otherwise zero signal.
+When the sine wave value is more than the triangular wave, the comparator produces one signal, otherwise a zero signal.

-Now observe voltage variation at first comparator according to this logic.
+Now observe voltage variation at the first comparator according to this logic.
 The control signal of one turns on the MOSFET.

-The voltage pulses produced at Point a are shown
+The voltage pulses produced at Point A are shown

 Apply the same switching logic and observe the voltage pulses generated at point “B“.

-Since we are drawing output voltage between point “A“ and “B“, the net voltage will be the difference between “A” and “B”.
+Since we are drawing output voltage between points “A“ and “B“, the net voltage will be the difference between “A” and “B”.
 This is the exact pulse train we need to create this sine wave.
 The finer the triangular wave the more accurate the pulse train will be.

 How Do We Practically Implement the Averaging?